vivekalex61/note_taking_bot/README.md

 ## End Notes

 The predictions are not upto the mark.
-The main reason is because of little data.
-It will  perform well if we have atleast 50 training epochs with different accents and with different noises .
+It will  perform well if we trainatleast 50 epochs with different accents and noises .